brennanbrown/notes/web-dev/eleventy-jamstack.md

 - One template can be used for one purpose, and that template can be based on another template, and another template can be used for another purpose, etc. and still be based on the same template.
   - So, you generally have a base template with sort of just a basic HTML for every page and then you add different page layout templates for any of your other needs.
 - Using the data cascade to your advantage:
-  - If you're hard-coding a value that you would rather have different values for different pages, you can use the data cascade and create a variable `{{headerHeight}}` and add it to the tempalte.
+  - If you're hard-coding a value that you would rather have different values for different pages, you can use the data cascade and create a variable `[[headerHeight]]` and add it to the tempalte.

 **`_site/_layouts/pageTemplates/page-hero.njk`:**